nickrtorres/nickrtorres.github.io/_posts/2020-04-14-Porting-interpreters:-notes-on-porting-jlox-to-Rust.md

 generic over any type (`T, U`) for `left` and `right`.
 Since Rust allows [bounds][doc-bounds] on generics, `T` and `U` can easily be restricted to conform to an interface of our choosing later.
 In fact, trait bounds are similar to how jlox gets around this problem in Java.
-To avoid having to muck with the internals of each `Expr` specialization, [jlox uses the visitor pattern][jlox-visitor]; allowing an arbitrary number of new methods to be implemented for each `Expr` implementation without having to muck with the implementation details of each specialization.
+To avoid having to modify the implementation of each `Expr` specialization, [jlox uses the visitor pattern][jlox-visitor]; allowing an arbitrary number of new methods to be implemented for each `Expr` implementation.

 [ci]: http://www.craftinginterpreters.com/
 [jlox-visitor]: https://github.com/munificent/craftinginterpreters/blob/3dc7cc2030b26dc747d339cde4aa31dad1189b7b/java/com/craftinginterpreters/lox/Expr.java#L7